-Sally is a qualified and experienced Art Psychotherapist (AThR), professionally registered with ANZACATA (Australia New Zealand and Asia Creative Arts Therapist Association).
-She graduated from Western Sydney University with Distinction and was awarded the Dean’s Medal in her Master of Art Therapy.
+Hi, I'm Sally.
+I am a qualified and experienced Art Psychotherapist (AThR), professionally registered with ANZACATA (Australia New Zealand and Asia Creative Arts Therapist Association), and graduated from Western Sydney University Masters program with Distinction.

-Sally has been working as an Art Therapist at USpace, St Vincent Private Hospital’s young adult mental health facility located in Darlinghurst Sydney, since 2023.
-She continues to work with USpace conducting both on-ward and outpatient art therapy groups for young adults aged 16-30, as part of a multi-disciplinary care team.
+Since 2023, I have been the Art Therapist at USpace, St Vincent Private Hospital’s young adult mental health facility located in Darlinghurst Sydney.
+I continue to work with USpace, conducting both on-ward and outpatient art therapy groups for young adults aged 16-30, as part of a multi-disciplinary care team.
 These groups are grounded in evidence-based art therapy practice and incorporate principles of Acceptance and Commitment Therapy (ACT) and Dialectical Behaviour Therapy (DBT).
-She also has broader experience facilitating art therapy for mental health.

-Sally conducts both individual and small group therapy in her St Leonards studio.
-She facilitates and supports a wide variety of expressive techniques, inviting her clients to creatively explore matters arising in their lives.
+I conduct both individual and small group therapy in my St Leonards studio.
+I facilitate and support a wide variety of expressive techniques, inviting my clients to creatively explore matters arising in their lives.
 Media are not limited to traditional art materials, to provide significant opportunities to step outside of everyday experience.
-In her own art practice, Sally enjoys working with an array of traditional and non-traditional media, including natural foraged materials, textiles and found objects .
+In my own art practice, I enjoy experimenting with an array of traditional and non-traditional media, including natural foraged materials, textiles and found objects .

-Sally's practice welcomes clients aged 16 years and over who would like to explore creative arts as a way to self-knowledge and wellbeing.
-Some common goals clients bring to art therapy include mindfulness and stress-reduction, self-expression, understanding and managing challenging emotions, communication and relationship skills, and navigating life changes and stages.
+I welcome clients aged 16 years and over who would like to explore creative arts as a way to self-knowledge and wellbeing.
+Some common goals clients bring include navigating life changes and stages, mindfulness and stress-reduction, self-expression, understanding and managing challenging emotions, communication and relationship skills.

-Sally's experience working with young adults means she is well-attuned to the particular challenges experienced in this life stage, including identity formation, managing peer relationships, and coping with the stressors of senior school and university.
+My experience working with young adults, and a mother of two young adults myself, means I am well-attuned to the particular challenges experienced in this life stage, including identity formation, managing peer relationships, and coping with the stressors of senior school and university.
+As a middle-aged therapist, I have also navigated a range of challenging changes throughout my life, including a wholesale career change at the age of 45!

-Conveniently located on Sydney’s lower North Shore, Sally’s studio is a private, welcoming and safe space designed to meet the diverse needs of clients.
-See the slideshow below for a peek inside the studio space.
+Conveniently located on Sydney’s lower North Shore, my studio is a private, welcoming and safe space designed to meet the diverse needs of clients.

 The studio is a short walk from both Crow’s Nest Metro station and St Leonards train station and is also serviced by Pacific Highway buses.
 Street parking (metered) is available outside the building for those travelling by car.
 2 hours free parking is available in the nearby Hume Street council carpark.

-If you are travelling with your loved one to an appointment, please note there is no waiting area in the studio space.
+If you are travelling with your loved one, please note there is no waiting area in the studio space.
 There is, however, a café on the Ground Floor, open until 3pm daily, where you can comfortably spend time and a variety of other spaces and shops are only a short walk away.

 "It was helpful in providing a therapeutic space to discuss feelings and experiences with people and giving me more inspiration to create art that is reflective and intentional" - Anonymous, 2025